nathanmarz/elephantdb/README.md

   (domain-spec [_] "Returns instanced of DomainSpec."))
 ```

-Beyond that, we need some way for a DomainStore to give us access to its PersistenceCoordinator. the database really IS a persistencecoordinator; or really a set of the local persistences on the machine.
+Beyond that, we need some way for a DomainStore to give us access to its ICoordinator. the database really IS an ICoordinator; or really a set of the local persistences on the machine.

 Does the user need to know about current replication?